SUSE-Cloud/socok8s/doc/source/index.rst

   * Heat
   * Horizon

-Whether it will be moved to a fully supported product later depends on customer and market feedback.
-A technology preview does not automatically result in support at a later point in time.
-It could be dropped at any time and SUSE is not committed to providing a technology preview later in the product cycle.

-Please, give your SUSE representative feedback, including your experience and use case.
+This technology preview will not be moved into a production support mode of operation.
+The underlying technology is being considered for the future release of SUSE OpenStack Cloud product.
+There is a possibility of refreshing the capabilities of the technology preview later.

+This technology preview is provided under the terms of the Apache-2.0 license.

+Please provide your feedback using the beta mailing lists that are documented on the technology preview download page or your SUSE representative.
+We are very interested in your experience and use cases.

 .. toctree::
    :hidden: